LAStools/LAStools/bin/lasinfo_README.txt

   lasinfo -i *.laz -otxt -odir ..\reports -odix _info -cores 3

+  In addition, the lasinfo output can be provided in JSON format.
+To save the output to a JSON file, use either the '-ojs' option or specify an output file name with the '-o' option and the '.json' extension.
+The '-js' option can be used to output the JSON format directly.

+  lasinfo64 -i *.laz -ojs -js -o output_file.json

   The tool can also be used to modify various other entries in the header as described below.
 This needs to be done with care as such changes can potentially corrupt the file.